PriestTheBeast/SimpleGUIBuilder/README.md

 ### **IMPORTANT NOTES:**

-* SimpleGUIBuilder will not automatically save your work. **Export or Save before closing**.
+* SimpleGUIBuilder will automatically save your work every 3 minutes and when you close the window.
+It will save to an autosave.txt file in the same folder of the program.
+When starting, it will also autoload from the autosave file if there is one.

 * If you import an empty layout, [] , it basically clear the current layout being built.
 Should be useful instead of manually deleting everything.